bbbradsmith/6502vdelay/README.md

  copied to where it is needed.
 (Also incorporates the clockslide technique.)

 The "extreme" version has a lower minimum cycles, but is much larger, and requires 256-byte alignment.

+The "short" versions only permit delays only up to 255, with A as its parameter.
+ Their minimums are lower, and the code is smaller.

 ## Tests